 Avoid Common Usernames

 This is very important especially for administrator accounts.
 Do not use the default username ‘admin’ or any similar usernames containing the same word.
 Doing so will significantly increase the likelihood of your site being attacked by malicious users.
-Check out this helpful list of common usernames that you should avoid using.

 Use Two-Way Authentication for Administrator Accounts